raisschultz/raisschultz.github.io/index.markdown

     - Bibliography: "https://raisschultz.github.io/projectALPR/bibliography/"
   Extended Essay: "https://raisschultz.github.io/IB/ee/"
 ---
+## Projects are hosted on the site and can be access through the navigation bar at the top.

+*(04/26)* AI+ Intelligence Series: collection of independent reports written after attending SCSP AI+ Intelligence Summit

+*(11/25)* Case Studies: collection of IT-focused case studies written as part of IT429: Security Accreditation of Information Systems

+*(11/25)* Pedestrian Infrastructure: research proposal for a method of analysing and improving pedestrian infrastructure; developed in course of Honors College curriculum

+*(11/25)* Automated License Plate Readers: presentation and ethical analysis of automated license plate reader technology developed as part of IT304: IT in the Global Economy

+*(05/21)* Extended Essay: political analysis of Kurdish autonomous region of Iraq written as part of International Baccaleaureate

 # Biography:

 I am a student at George Mason University.
 I am pursuing a Bachelor's in Applied Science in Cybersecurity and a Masters in Digital Forensics.